ponylang/ponylang-website/content/blog/last-week-in-pony-111220.md

 +++
 draft = false
 author = "theobutler"
-description = "The ponylang/glob package has upgraded its ponylang/regex dependency to improve the installation exprience for Windows users." categories = [
+description = "The ponylang/glob package has upgraded its ponylang/regex dependency to improve the installation experience for Windows users." categories = [
     "Last Week in Pony",
 ]